julianeon/julianeon/books.md

 For a history of tech, Fire In The Valley is outstanding.

-Tim Wu's The Attention Merchants is terrific too.
+Tim Wu's The Attention Merchants is terrific too, more of a global history of technology.

+The Maverick & His Machine by Maney makes a good companion piece, starting with IBM's origins as a conglomerate making things like calculating machines.

 I learned a lot from Global Capitalism by Freidan.

-The Penguin History of the World was great, for what it is.

-The Chosen by Karabel was incredible, a history of American university admissions.
+The Chosen by Karabel is incredible, a history of American university admissions.

 The Making of the Atomic Bomb by Rhodes is great too.

+The Penguin History of the World was also great, for what it is.

-If you like psychology, Barrett's How Emotions Are Made will teach you a lot about yourself.
+If you like psychology, Barrett's How Emotions Are Made is a classic in the making.